ICAP

 Second level information

-High prevalence of IgA and/or IgG type anti-actin antibody has been reported in celiac disease (1, 2)
+High prevalence of IgA and/or IgG type anti-actin antibodies have been reported in celiac disease [8, 9] and primary sclerosing cholangitis [10].

 Note: Specific immunoassays for non-muscle myosin are currently not commercially available.